kpraneet/Planet-Kaggle-Challange/README.md

 Use satellite data to track the human footprint in the Amazon rainforest.

-High Level Requirements: Python, OpenCV, Tensorflow
+High level requirements: Python, OpenCV, TensorFlow

 https://www.kaggle.com/c/planet-understanding-the-amazon-from-space